Share the power and juice up your phones with the best USB charging hubs

-If you’ve ever fought with a partner, parent, or roommate over who gets to charge their smartphone next, then it’s time you bought yourself a decent USB charging hub.
+If you’ve ever fought with a partner, parent, or roommate over who gets to charge their smartphone next, then it’s time you bought yourself one of the best USB charging hubs in existence.
 We all need access to that outlet to keep our smartphones and tablets fully juiced, but there’s no need to argue.
-A good USB charging station will plug into a single power outlet and give you multiple USB ports.
+A good USB charging station will plug into a single power outlet and afford you multiple USB ports.

-Identifying the right multi-port USB charger for you will depend on your needs, but we’re here to help.
-We’ve been testing some of the most popular USB charging hubs, and we’ve got some good options for you right here.
-You may also be interested in the best portable battery chargers to keep your phone juiced on the go.
+Identifying the right multi-port USB charger for you will depend on your needs, but, thankfully, we’re here to help.
+We’ve been testing some of the more popular USB charging hubs available, and we’ve rounded up some of the better options below.
+Also, you may be interested in our picks for the best portable battery chargers, if you’re looking to keep your iPhone 7, Galaxy S8, or Google Pixel juiced on the go.

 Zendure A-Series Travel Adapter

-Note: Update: Added the Nomad USB Charging Hub.